LGBTQ rights in Africa: Recent developments

 In recent years, although many countries have made progress with decriminalization, some countries in which homosexuality is illegal have introduced harsher penalties.
 In addition to criminalizing homosexuality, Nigeria has recently enacted legislation prohibiting the support of LGBTQ rights.
 According to Nigerian law, a heterosexual ally "who administers, witnesses, abets or aids" any form of gender non-conforming and homosexual activity could receive a ten-year jail sentence.
 Uganda's Anti-Homosexuality Act of 2023, which permits the use of capital punishment for certain types of consensual same-sex activities, has also garnered significant international attention.

-Burundi became the first country in the 21st century to criminalize sodomy in 2009, followed by Chad in 2017, Mali in 2024, and Burkina Faso in 2025.
+Burundi became the first country in the 21st century to criminalize sodomy in 2009, followed by Chad in 2017, Mali in 2024, Burkina Faso in 2025, and Niger in 2026.
 Previously, these countries never had any laws against consensual same-sex activity.
 Conversely, some African states have abolished sodomy laws in the 21st century.
 Cape Verde in 2004, Lesotho and São Tomé and Príncipe in 2012, Mozambique in 2015, Seychelles in 2016, Botswana in 2019, Angola in 2021, Mauritius in 2023, and Namibia in 2024.
 Legalization is proposed in some African states like Eswatini, Ghana, Kenya, Liberia, Malawi, Togo, Zambia and Zimbabwe.
 Gabon passed a law criminalizing sodomy in 2019, but reversed its decision in 2020, when it decriminalized homosexuality.

 Since 2011, some developed countries have implemented, or considered implementing, laws limiting or prohibiting general budget support to countries that restrict the rights of LGBTQ people.
 Rather than fueling the granting of greater LGBTQ rights, in some areas, this has exacerbated homophobic sentiments.
 Past African leaders such as Zimbabwe's Robert Mugabe and Uganda's Yoweri Museveni have claimed that homosexuality is an "un-African" import from Europe.
 However, most scholarship and research demonstrate that homosexuality has long been a part of various African cultures.